COSS-India/observe/README.md

 ## Overview

-**Observe** is an open-source observability platform that provides role-based access to Grafana dashboards based on specific metrics.
-This guide will help you set up and deploy the platform in your organization.
+**Observe** is an open-source building block, designed for platforms that serve AI models, and need to monitor system health, model performance, and usage across multiple customer organizations.
+Observe provides complete visibility and control in a multi-tenant environment.

 ## What You'll Get